lucylai96/lucylai96.github.io/research.md

 ## research
 ***
-I'm broadly interested in computational theories of learning and decision making, the role of intellectual humility in belief change, and disordered behavior in psychiatric disease.
-More recently, I've become interested in the collaboration between artificial and natural intelligence and how we can leverage AI while preserving human ingenuity and intellectual agency.
+I'm broadly interested in computational theories of learning and decision making and behavior in neurodevelopmental and psychiatric disorders.

 I completed my Ph.D. at Harvard with [Sam Gershman](http://gershmanlab.com/index.html){:target="_blank"}, where I studied decision making under cognitive resource constraints.
 My dissertation, **Policy compression: Acting with limited cognitive resources**, can be found <a href="https://dash.harvard.edu/handle/1/37378979" target="_blank">here</a>.
 A précis (summary) of my dissertation is <a href="https://lucylai.com/files/lai_precis.pdf" target="_blank">here</a>.